ABOUT ME

 About Me

-I'm Liz Watt - architect, project manager, and educator with 25 years across practice and teaching over 1000 architecture students.
+I'm Liz Watt - registered architect, former project manager, and architecture educator with 25 years across practice, project management, and university teaching.
+I now work independently, building the frameworks and content ArchiMash is built on.

 Here's what I learned: You're not struggling because you lack talent.
 You're struggling because architecture school gives you tasks without teaching you the process.